Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 Monitor continuously.
 Model quality degrades silently.
 Log everything, review weekly, set alerts on accuracy drops.

-The whole migration took about three weeks of part-time effort.
-The infrastructure was the easy part.
-Re-tuning prompts and validating quality took the most time.
+The whole migration took roughly three weeks of part-time effort.
+Infrastructure was the easy part.
+Prompt tuning and quality validation ate most of the time.

-The AI cost conversation is changing.
-A year ago, the answer was always “just use the API.”
-Today, open-weight models are good enough for a meaningful chunk of production workloads, and the tooling around local inference has matured dramatically.
+The AI cost landscape is shifting fast.
+A year ago, “just use the API” was always the right answer.
+Now open-weight models handle a real chunk of production workloads competently, and the serving tooling has gotten good.

-But “local LLMs” is not a religion.
-It’s an engineering decision.
-Some tasks need frontier models and the API is the right choice.
-Some tasks are well-defined enough that a 7B model handles them fine at a fraction of the cost.
+But local LLMs aren’t a religion.
+Some tasks need frontier models.
+Some tasks are well-defined enough that a 7B model does the job at a fraction of the cost.
+It’s an engineering decision, not a philosophical one.

-The framework is simple: measure your costs, classify your workloads, route intelligently, and always have a fallback.
-The exact savings depend on your workload mix, but for any team running multiple AI-powered features in production, the hybrid approach is worth evaluating.
+Measure your costs, figure out which workloads are over-served by the API, route intelligently, and always have a fallback.
+The exact savings depend on your mix, but for any team running multiple AI features, the hybrid approach is worth a look.

-The $300/month I recovered was meaningful.
-But the real win was removing cost as a friction point for shipping AI features.
-When inference is nearly free at the margin, your team stops asking “can we afford to add AI to this?” and starts asking “why wouldn’t we?”
+The $300/month I recovered was nice.
+The bigger deal was that cost stopped being a friction point for shipping new AI features.
+When inference is nearly free at the margin, people stop asking “can we afford AI here?” and start asking “why aren’t we using it?”